 Add a little flaxseed to your smoothies, salads, or oatmeal.
 You’ll be getting some added fiber, plus ALA, a fatty acid that supports heart health.

 And speaking of oatmeal, that should be part of your post-holiday eating plan, too!
-It’s incredibly nutritious, and the perfect food to take care of all the post-binge health issues we’ve discussed here: blood pressure, blood sugar, and cholesterol.
+It’s incredibly nutritious and the perfect food to address all the post-binge health issues we’ve discussed here: blood pressure, blood sugar and cholesterol.

 Depression.
 Overeating certainly doesn’t make you feel great.
 But aside from that, the holiday season can bring on feelings of depression for many people, especially if they are alone.

-Think about adding some magnesium-rich foods to your diet.
-Magnesium is like a natural anti-depressant.
+Consider adding magnesium-rich foods to your diet.
+Magnesium is like a natural anti-depressant (it can also help keep you regular).

 And there are so many healthy foods that are high in magnesium: dark chocolate, avocados, almonds, oranges, salmon, and dark, leafy greens, just to name a few.